znsio/specmatic-documentation/documentation/openapi-support.md

 ## Writing Contracts
 [Stoplight Studio](https://stoplight.io/studio/) is a GUI editor for OpenAPI contracts.
 It is powerful and very easy to use.
 You can start with the free download, or even just the online version.

+Make sure to select OpenAPI 3.0.x when creating a new contract in Stoplight Studio.

 ## Stubbing Out Contracts
 You can use it to run contract-based stubs just like you would use a spec file.
 Simply use the name of the OpenAPI yaml file wherever you would normally use the spec file, in `specmatic.json`.
 You may also pass the yaml file to the Specmatic stub command — `specmatic stub api_order_v1.yaml`.
 Nothing else changes.